Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: Analyzing Standard and Beyond the Standard Model Signals

 where $f_{\nu/p}$ is the number of neutrinos produced per proton on target, $m_T$ is the mass of the detector, $A$ is the atomic mass number and $m_N$ is the nucleon mass. $d\phi_i/dE_\nu$ is the energy spectrum of the neutrino flavor $i$.
 The integration limits are set by the kinematics of pion decay at rest neutrino spectrum.
 The recoil spectra are computed using the fluxes and detector properties listed in Table~\ref{tab:expt_list}.
 The left panel of Fig. \ref{fig:Rate_Fluxes} shows the projected event rate per day for the different flux sources using Ar as the target.
 We follow a similar prescription as the COHERENT collaboration \cite{COHERENT:2020iec} which binned their data after including smearing effects as reconstructed electron-equivalent recoil energy ($T_{\rm rec}$).
 Assuming a detector like CENNS10 for all flux sources, the total expected number of events in bin $i$, taking into account the detector efficiency $\epsilon$, and the energy resolution ($\mathcal{R}$), is given by \cite{Coloma:2022avw}:

-where the energy resolution is modeled by a Gaussian distribution of width $\sigma_I = 0.58 \, \rm keV \sqrt{T_I/\rm keV}$, and $T_I$ denotes the true electron-equivalent recoil energy:
+where the energy resolution is modeled by a Gaussian distribution of width $\sigma_I = 0.58 \, \text{keV} \sqrt{T_I/\text{keV}}$, and $T_I$ denotes the true electron-equivalent recoil energy:

-The true electron-equivalent recoil energy is quantified by the quenching factor (\(Q_F=0.246+0.00078\, \rm keV^{-1}\)) as, \(T_I = Q_F(T)\,T\).
+The true electron-equivalent recoil energy is related to the nuclear recoil energy through an energy-dependent quenching factor, parameterized as \(Q_F(T) = 0.246 + 0.00078\,T\), such that \(T_I = Q_F(T)\,T\).
 The resulting reconstructed event distributions are shown in the right panel of Fig. \ref{fig:Rate_Fluxes} for three years of operation.

 To evaluate sensitivity of a new physics model or the SM physics, characterized by parameters $\lambda$, we perform a statistical analysis of all experiments considered here.
 The analysis presented here is evaluated by considering a run time of 3 years with each year accounting for approximately 5000 hours of continual operation like that in SNS source for CENNS10 and CENNS750.
 Our primary aim is to explore key observables, such as the weak mixing angle $\sin^2\theta_W$, as well as to impose constraints on potential new physics effects such as the magnetic moment and charge radius of neutrino and NSI parameters.
 To evaluate the experiment's sensitivity to the observables under investigation, we carried out a analysis, minimizing the simplest $\chi^2$ function: